TheRealKCFan20/BonziWORLD/src/www/README.md

 	* If you enter a room ID that doesn't exist, you will be placed in a private room which can only be joined by people you share the ID with.
 3. Be a BonziBUDDY.
 4. Be a Ananymass.
+	* Ananymass was included in BonziSPHERE and the other servers.

 ## What are the chat commands?